-Liquor is an alcoholic beverage made of grains or other plants which are fermented into a potent drink.
 Although sugar is generally used in the fermentation process, the resulting liquor is not sugary sweet.
-Liquors are nowadays available in flavored forms, but they are not sweet to the palate.
-The flavor is usually added after distilling through a steeping process, much like how vinegars and oils are infused.
+And even though liquors are available today in flavored forms (such as citrus and cinnamon), they are not sweet to the palate.
+The flavor is usually added after distilling through a steeping process, much like how vinegar and oils are infused.